 HOME OF THE ARTS

 A tidal, saltwater lake and the highrises of Surfers Paradise provide a stunning backdrop for the city’s emerging cultural precinct, HOTA – Home of the Arts.
 With a new outdoor stage and amphitheatre unveiled this year also comes confirmation of a brand new art gallery – the work of Hansen Yuncken, known for managing the delivery of Museum of Old and New Art in Hobart.
 The $60.5 million project is expected to open in 2021 alongside a new pedestrian bridge making the walk from Surfers Paradise to Home of the Arts a breeze.
-For now though, the Gallery at HOTA remains open with its summer exhibition ‘Let There Be Rock’ opening 8 December and focusing on the city’s rollicking live music scene of the 1970s, 80s and 90s.
+For now though, the Gallery at HOTA remains open with its summer exhibition ‘Let There Be Rock’.
 What makes the trip to HOTA all the more worthwhile is that it’s got a wonderful café which overlooks the newly landscaped gardens and outdoor stage as well as a totally under-rated sculpture walk that takes you around Evandale Lake with stunning views of the Surfers Paradise skyline.
 49 sculptures are installed around the lake, featuring the work of local and international artists and the concrete path is suitable for wheelchairs, prams and active kids on scooters and skateboards.
 If you time your visit on a Sunday, you’ll also catch the Bundall Farmers’ Markets which means fresh produce as well as tasty food truck treats that will appease all kinds of taste-buds.

 HOTA Home of the Arts, 135 Bundall Road, Surfers Paradise